-The Centre for Urban Policy and Local Governance’s Research Paper series comprises original research papers by faculty, graduate students, and associated researchers on specific questions related to urban policy and local governance.
+The Centre for Urban Policy and Local Governance’s publications comprise original research papers by faculty, graduate students, and associated researchers on specific questions related to urban policy and local governance, as well as reports on events organized by the centre..

 Martin Horak, Andrew Sancton, Rachna Goswami, and Umera Ali